 As an authorized user, it’s important that you trust the primary cardholder and have a strong understanding of their financial habits, credit history and profile.
 Remember, you can’t make any changes to the account — including removing yourself — unless the primary cardholder gives you access.
 So be careful never to piggyback with someone you don’t fully trust.

-The short answer is maybe.
+The short answer is… maybe.
 Not all banks and creditors will give a piggybacker credit for the primary cardholder’s activity, so it is important to check before you sign on.
 Some smaller banks, such as Credit One Bank and Merrick Bank, for instance, only report an authorized user’s account activity if they are the primary’s spouse.
-But several big lenders, including American Express, Capital One, Navy Federal Credit Union and Chase, report all authorized users’ activity to the credit reporting agencies.
+Several big lenders, including American Express, Capital One, Navy Federal Credit Union and Chase, report all authorized users’ activity to the credit reporting agencies.
 Check with your credit card company or bank to inquire about its specific policies.

 Is piggybacking still an option?

-More than a decade ago, following complaints from lenders, the Fair Isaac Corporation, the company behind FICO scores — the most widely used credit-scoring system — announced it would no longer include authorized users in its formula.
+Following complaints from lenders, the Fair Isaac Corporation, the company behind FICO scores — the most widely used credit-scoring system — announced it would no longer include authorized users in its formula.
 The company reversed that decision in 2008 amid concerns it potentially violated the Equal Credit Opportunity Act, which prohibits credit discrimination and requires that a spouse who is an authorized user be reported to credit bureaus.

 Today, piggybacking continues, with trusted acquaintances as well as strangers provided by credit-repair companies.
 But efforts to curb for-profit piggybacking continue as well.
 For example, Chase now requires primary cardholders to confirm they have a relationship with their authorized users.
 If Chase finds out otherwise, it says it reserves the right to close the account.